prebid/prebid.github.io/dev-docs/pb7-notes.md

 ## Build changes

 In later 6.x versions, an improvement in the build process introduced some undesirable behavior for users loading the library twice on the same pageview to the same global library name.
 If you load Prebid.js twice on a page using the same global, the second load is now prevented.
-If your goal is to load a module late or on demand, it is possible to load it in isolation.

 ## Further Reading